order now

 Pregnancy and lactation

-The long-term and high-dose intake of Fluconazole during pregnancy can lead to damage in the development of the child.
-As a precaution, pregnant women should therefore only take in urgent cases under medical supervision shortly Fluconazole.
+Long-term and high-dose use of fluconazole during pregnancy may harm the development of the baby.
+As a precaution, pregnant women should only take fluconazole for a short time under medical supervision in urgent cases.

-The active ingredient Fluconazole passes into breast milk, which is why when taking more than 200 milligrams should be discontinued (as a single dose).
+The active ingredient in fluconazole passes into breast milk, so use of more than 200 milligrams (as a single dose) should be discontinued.

 Children and the elderly

-In accordance with low-dose Fluconazole is also approved for the treatment of newborns, children and adolescents.
-In elderly and patients with kidney disease, the dose may need to be adapted to the renal function.
+Fluconazole is also approved for use in newborn babies, children and adolescents.
+In the elderly and patients with kidney disease, the dose may need to be adjusted according to kidney function.

 How to get Fluconazole

-In Germany funds are with the drug Fluconazole in any dosage form and dosage prescription.
+In the UK and the USA, the drug Fluconazole is available in every dosage form and dosage prescription.

 Since when Fluconazole is known?

 The newer antifungals of the azole group were developed from about 1969th A major disadvantage of the first active ingredients of this group such as clotrimazole was that they could only be administered orally rather than by injection.
 Therefore, the pharmaceutical company Janssen Pharmaceutica developed in 1978 ketoconazole, which can be administered by injection, but is very toxic to the liver.
-Then developed based on its structure, the pharmaceutical company Pfizer, a new antifungal agent both orally and works very well by injection and well tolerated – in 1990 was the active ingredient Fluconazole issued its authorization
+The pharmaceutical company Pfizer then developed a new antifungal agent based on this structure, which could be taken orally, injected very well and was well tolerated – the active ingredient fluconazole was approved in 1990.

 .